Knit up some new fun and bright dishcloths with this easy knit dishcloth pattern using variegated cotton yarn and a garter stitch combination!

 EASY KNIT DISHCLOTH PATTERN

-Here is what you need for this pattern:
+Here is what you need for the ZIG ZAG DISHCLOTH pattern:

 Size 7 Knitting Needles– Size 5-7 should work, the end of your wash cloth will depend on the needles you have, how tight or loose you want the stitches and how thick or thin your yarn is.